 Currency hedging is similar to insurance, which you buy to protect yourself from an unforeseen event.
-It’s an attempt to reduce the effects of currency fluctuations.
-In order to hedge an investment, investment managers will set up a related investment designed to offset potential losses.
+Currency hedging is an attempt to reduce the effects of currency fluctuations on investment performance.
+To hedge an investment, investment managers will set up a related currency investment designed to offset changes in the value of the Canadian dollar.
 In general, currency hedging reduces the increase or decrease in the value of an investment due to changes in the exchange rate.
-It’s an attempt to even out results.
+In other words, it aims to even out results.

 Investors shouldn’t make long-term investment decisions based on expectations of future foreign currency movements.
 Here are three reasons why:

-1. It is almost impossible to predict the timing of currency movements.
+1. It is extremely challenging to predict the timing of currency movements.

-Predicting when a particular currency may rise or fall is a very difficult task and is best left to investment professionals.
+Predicting when a particular currency may rise or fall is a very difficult task, and is therefore best left to investment professionals.

 Exchange rate movements tend to vary over time and can be severe over shorter time periods.